Roy-Nilsson-AB/Magento-Module-DotEnv/README.md

 - **Protect env.php from writes** (enabled by default)
   - Prevents commands like `config:set --lock` from writing to env.php
   - Configuration should be managed via `.env` files instead

 - **Protect config.php from writes** (disabled by default)
   - Prevents module enable/disable and config dump commands from writing to config.php
   - Useful when config.php is managed via version control

+### How Protection Works

+When protection is enabled, the module **silently prevents writes** to the protected files:

+- Writes are intercepted before they happen
+- The protected file data is removed from the write operation
+- A warning is logged to `system.log`
+- The command continues normally without errors
+- Other files (if any) in the same operation are still written

+This approach ensures commands like `setup:upgrade` can complete successfully while still protecting your configuration files.

 ### Why Protection?